 This jack-o'-lantern is for the birds.
 Try this cute and easy pumpkin carving idea this Halloween.
-Transfer our free pumpkin pattern to the pumpkin of your choice and use a knife or carving tools, cut out the openings.
+Transfer our free pumpkin pattern to the pumpkin of your choice and use a knife or carving tools to cut out.
 Cut the lid with a zigzag edge.
-Wind wire around the feet of the artificial birds, position them as desired (using the photo as a guide), and poke the wire ends into the pumpkin to secure the birds in place.
+Wind wire around the feet of the artificial birds ($25, Oriental Trading) and position them as desired, and poke the wire ends into the pumpkin to secure the birds in place.

 Carved Crow Pumpkin

 Editor's Tip: After completing the design, spray with varnish to set the paint so you can use it as an outdoor Halloween decoration.

 Mr. Mummy Pumpkin

-Create this scream-worthy mummy pumpkin by carving oddly shaped slits into the surface of a green or white pumpkin.
+Make this scary mummy pumpkin by carving oddly shaped slits into the surface of a green or white pumpkin.
 Then try this pumpkin face idea: Adding piercing black marble eyes will keep any trick-or-treater on their best behavior.